waydabber/BetterDisplay/README.md

 - Create Picture in Picture window for any real or dummy displays. *
 - Redirect your display's contents (real or dummy) to an other screen via streaming. *
 - If you are using a big TV up close, use the bottom half of your TV as a wide screen display (off-center streaming). *
-- Scale Sidecar resolutions. *
+- Scale Sidecar resolutions and portrait SideCar support (via dummy full screen streaming). *
-- Portrait SideCar support. *
 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on 1080p displays
 - Easily change the resolution of your real and dummy displays via a slider (or submenu) from the menubar.
 - Quickly accessible refresh rate and screen rotation menu.